 You are here

-Nature Walk: Gender Identity Amongst the Birds, Bees, and Beasties of Lake Solano Park
+Nature Walk: Gender Identity Amongst the Birds, Bees, and Beasties of Lake Solano Park (new date!)

 Why do male and female geese look so similar, but male and female ducks have wildly different appearances?
 How did early ecologists explain the vast differences in Common Peafowl?
 What other creatures at Lake Solano Park have such odd couples?